 - Pull all of the sun-loving containers out of the sun so they do not dry out as quickly while you are away.

-- Group containers together into one area so it is easier for the caretaker to water.
+- Group outdoor planters together into one area so it is easier for the caretaker to water.

 - Since “watering” is subjective, ask caretakers to water 10 seconds per pot.

-- Water containers the day you are leaving to ensure they get watered well.
+- Water planters the day you are leaving to ensure they get watered well.